swelly127/weebly-jr/README.md

 [x] Add API Key requirement to REST Api

-[ ] Stop the aggressive login without changing the token [ ] Bind content deletions and make content updatable/editable [ ] Fix get all pages json
+[ ] Stop the aggressive login without changing the token [ ] Bind content deletions and make content updatable [ ] Figure out good way to insert content and write docs for API [ ] Fix get all pages json
 [ ] Make active tab do ajax call to display the active page rather than default [ ] Better API return values and JSON success functions